danielszelep/eeg-emotion-classification/README.md

 # EEG Emotion Classification

-This repository contains a project aimed at building a classification model using sample filtered EEG data.
+This repository contains Python scripts in a Jupyter Notebook aimed at building a classification model using sample filtered EEG data.
 The primary goal is to predict emotional states (Negative, Neutral, Positive) of an individual based on feature-extracted EEG signals.
-All the implementation details and analysis are contained within the Jupyter Notebook `eeg_analysis.ipynb`.
+All the implementation details and analysis are contained within the notebook `eeg_analysis.ipynb`.

 ## File Directory
 ```